milkyway-labs/launch/signature/README.md

 - [MsgTransfer](https://github.com/cosmos/ibc-go/blob/v6.2.0/proto/ibc/applications/transfer/v1/tx.proto#L14)
     - This grant is needed for the `Grantee` to IBC transfer staking rewards.
 It is important to note that the grant is setup with the specific source port, channel and an allow list of the MilkyWay’s staking contract address.
 With this constraint, the grantee is permitted to IBC transfer to the contract address.

+Now, connect your ledger to your device and sign it.

 ```bash
 # Import your Rewards Collector wallet